 - 1. The dissection of tissue specimens and reporting of results that may be performed by biomedical scientists, remains the responsibility of a consultant pathologist and may only be undertaken with the agreement of the medical head of department. - 2.
-This candidate guidance must be read in conjunction with the Principles of Good Practice for Biomedical Scientist involvement in Histopathological Dissection guidance document and the joint statement from the RCPath and IBMS on 'Scientist Reporting of Histopathology Samples: Practice and Competencies.'
+This candidate guidance must be read in conjunction with the Principles of Good Practice for Biomedical Scientist involvement in Histopathological Dissection guidance document. - 3.
+For the purposes of this guidance and the training case log the upper gastrointestinal tract is defined as duodenum, ileum, oesophagus and stomach.
+The lower gastrointestinal tract is defined as the anus, caecum, rectum and the left, right, sigmoid and transverse colon.